-During 2021, the Trustee requested that climate specialists at its covenant advisers perform and report on a specific review of the climate-related risks and opportunities identified by the Company.
+The Trustee requested its covenant advisers perform and report on a specific review of the climate-related risks and opportunities identified by the Company.

-The significant risks are incorporated into the half-yearly covenant monitoring report provided for the Trustee to review.
+The significant risks were also incorporated into the half-yearly covenant monitoring report provided for the Trustee to review.
 The Trustee receives an annual report from the covenant advisers on the activities and progress the Company is making towards their carbon-reduction targets.